lakeCoSTR/lakeCoSTR_colab/UserGuide_lakeCoSTR_colab.md

 ## If you've never used Colab:

-Visit the <a href = "https://colab.research.google.com/" target="_blank">Colab Basics</a> webpage and run through the script that pops up on this page.
+Visit the <a href = "https://colab.research.google.com/" target="_blank" rel="noopener noreferrer">Colab Basics</a> webpage and run through the script that pops up on this page.
 It will walk your through how to use a Colab Notebook!

 ## Using the lakeCoSTR